Back to Blog

 Cons:

-Best for: Web video players, e-learning platforms, podcast websites, any HTML5-based video delivery.
+Best for: Web video players, e-learning platforms, podcast websites, HTML5-based video delivery.

 ASS (Advanced SubStation Alpha)

-ASS is the powerhouse format for styled subtitles.
-It gives you full control over fonts, colors, animations, and positioning — which is why it's the format of choice for anime fansubs and professional subtitle burn-in.
+The powerhouse format for styled subtitles.
+Full control over fonts, colors, animations, and positioning — format of choice for anime fansubs and professional subtitle burn-in.

 Structure: